scientific-python/docstub/docs/introduction.md

 There are several interesting things to note here:

 - Many existing conventions that the scientific Python ecosystem uses, will work out of the box.
-  In this case, docstub knew how to translate `array-like`, `array of dtype uint8` into a valid Python type for the stub file.
+  In this case, docstub knew how to translate `array-like`, `array of dtype uint8` into a valid {term}`annotation expression` for the stub file.
-  In a similar manner, `or` can be used as a "natural language" alternative to `|` to form unions.
+  In a similar manner, `or` was used as a "natural language" alternative to `|` to form unions.
-  You can find more details in [Typing syntax in docstrings](typing_syntax.md).
+  This alternative extended syntax is described in [](typing_syntax.md).

 - Optional arguments that default to `None` are recognized and a `| None` is appended automatically.
   The `optional` or `default = ...` part don't influence the annotation.

-- Referencing the `float` and `Iterable` types worked out of the box.
+- Referencing the `float` and `Iterable` worked out of the box.
-  All builtin types as well as types from the standard libraries `typing` and `collections.abc` module can be used like this.
+  All [built-in types](https://docs.python.org/3/library/stdtypes.html#built-in-types) as well as types from the standard library's `typing` and `collections.abc` module can be used like this.
   Necessary imports will be added automatically to the stub file.